Copper circular economy

 energy transition, circular economy, recycling, secondary resources, copperAbstract

-Copper is one of the key metals for the digital and energy transition, which will increase demand in the coming years.
-On the other hand, primary extraction poses increasing environmental problems due to the progressive decline in the mineral concentration of deposits (ore grade).
+Copper is one of the key metals required for the digital and energy transition and so its demand will increase in the coming years.
+However, primary extraction poses increasing environmental problems because of the progressive decline in the mineral concentration of copper deposits (ore grade).
 In this context, electronic waste is becoming a very promising source of secondary copper.
-However, this form of copper recovery presents a number of technological and chemical challenges, including the use of renewable energy, the separation of plastics from waste and increasing process efficiency.
-Given the thermodynamic limitations of these processes, other non-technological aspects are very important in the transition.
+However, this form of copper recovery presents a number of technological and chemical challenges, including the use of renewable energy, separation of plastics from other waste, and increasing process efficiency.
+Given the thermodynamic limitations of these processes, other non-technological factors are becoming very important in the transition.

 Downloads